Is It Better To Move House Or Extend?

 On top of this, you will also have to pay for a property survey starting from around £400, conveyancing fees which cost ana verage of £1,080, estate agents fees of around £3,335 depending on the price of the house and the removal company which averages at £1,181.

 It’s also important to remember that you also have to calculate stamp duty when considering the overall cost of moving house.
 Stamp duty varies depending on where you are in the UK, but it is an added fee to pay when purchasing a house over a certain price.
 In England and Northern Ireland, you must pay stamp duty on properties worth more than £125,000.
 However, in Scotland and Wales, there are similar taxes to be paid but with slightly different rates and bands.
+If you are a first-time buyer, you may be eligible for first-time buyer relief.

 If we use the example of an average house priced at £234,853, then in England and Northern Ireland you would have to pay a rate of 2%.
 In Wales, stamp duty is replaced with a Land Transaction Tax where you would have to pay an added rate of 3.5%.
 Scotland has a Land and Buildings Transaction Tax instead of stamp duty, where, for the average mentioned above, you would have to pay an added rate of 2%.